 You should also de-authorize any other apps that link themselves to hardware.
 Adobe Photoshop, After Effects, and a few other apps are linked to particular hardware installations, and by removing those links from your MacBook Pro now, you will make it simpler to re-install them on a new machine.

 Once you have saved everything you need to save, signed out of your applications, and de-authorized linked applications, it’s time to reboot your Mac and erase the drive.
 Make sure that your MacBook Pro is plugged in to a wall outlet and has Internet access via Ethernet or wi-fi before continuing with the erasure process.
 If your version of macOS is Mountain Lion or older, then you will need your original installation media.

 - Reboot your Mac.

-- Hold down Command + R until you see the Apple logo.
+- During the boot sequence, hold down Command + R until you see the Apple logo.

 - Select Disk Utility when the menu appears.

 - Select Continue and then Startup Disk.

 - Select Erase from the top menu and Mac OS Extended from the popup menu that appears.